AndresMac318/prestamos-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+Application built as a bank loan system using the Angular framework in its version 16 and the NgZorro library to provide the user with a completely business style

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.